ultimatile/Cytnx/docs/source/example/DMRG.rst

     :align: center

-To ultilize the Lanczos function, the opertion of acting Hamitonian (which involves contraction using a network) is implemented using LinOp class (See Iterative Solver section for furtuer details).
+To ultilize the Lanczos function, the operation of acting Hamitonian (which involves contraction using a network) is implemented using LinOp class (See Iterative Solver section for furtuer details).

 * In Python: